mullvad/wgephemeralpeer/README.md

 # wgephemeralpeer

+**Note for OpenWrt users: For building directly on the device, do a checkout of the revision tagged with `v1.0.4`.**

 This repository contains a library that can be used to negotiate ephemeral peers in the realm of Mullvad.